 But here’s the thing: we can’t choose if we want to feel lonely or not.
 The feeling of loneliness is imposed on us by our genetic programming when certain conditions are met.

-You can’t just say to yourself “I do not want to feel lonely anymore” and have that sensation dissipate.
+You can’t just say to yourself “I do not want to feel lonely anymore” and have the feelings of loneliness dissapear.
 The only way most of us can banish loneliness is if we interact with other humans.

 But if you were able to modify your biological drives, loneliness would change from an unavoidable experience to a voluntary one.